Tutorial - Getting around in Power BI service

 Reports have several sections.
 On the left is the clickable list of report pages.
 Across the top, is the menu bar containing actions you can take with the report.
 The options available depend on the role and permission the report designer assigned to you.
 On the right side is the Filters pane.
 And the center canvas contains the report itself.
 Similar to the dashboard, there are actions that you can take for the entire report, for individual visuals, and also for a single report page.

 Using the left navigation pane (nav pane)

 The top icon in the nav pane is your Power BI Home.
 It's the default landing page when you log in to the Power BI service.
-Home is a great starting point for viewing and navigating your content.
+Home is a great starting point for viewing and navigating to your content.
 Home bring together the searching and sorting tools, the nav pane, and a canvas with cards that you can select to open content.
-At first, you might not have many cards on your Home canvas, but that will change as you start to use Power BI with your colleagues.
+At first, you might not have many cards on your Home canvas, but that changes as you start to use Power BI with your colleagues.

-To learn more, see Power BI Home
+To learn more, see Power BI Home.

 See your full list of favorites, recent, and shared content by selecting Browse on the nav pane.
 Here you find content lists that provide details about reports, apps, and dashboards.

 Go directly to your apps by selecting Apps on the navigation pane.
 You might not have any apps yet.
 The Apps pane contains apps that are shared with you or that you install.